 Fully searchable, cover-to-cover reproductions of early American newspapers including titles from all 50 present states.
 Includes: Early American Newspapers, Series 1 (1690-1876), Early American Newspapers, Series 2 (1758-1900) and Early American Newspapers, Series 3 (1829-1922).

-Full-text access to major U.S. and international newspapers, including the Philadelphia Inquirer, Philadelphia Daily News, Chicago Sun-Times, and local Lancaster newspapers.
+Full-text access to major U.S. and international newspapers, including The Philadelphia Inquirer, The Philadelphia Daily News, The Chicago Sun-Times, and local Lancaster newspapers.
+Also includes U.S. small town newspapers.
 Coverage varies, dating back from 5 to 20 years.

 Historical access to the New York Times (1851-2015), Chicago Tribune (1849-1996), Los Angeles Times (1881-1995), Philadelphia Inquirer (1860-2001), and Pittsburgh Post-Gazette (1786-2003).

-Recent access to the New York Times (2008-three months ago) and Wall Street Journal (2008-three months ago).
+Recent access to the New York Times (2008- two months ago) and Wall Street Journal (2008- two months ago).

 Constructing Search Strings